kuriousDesign/kurious-design-nextjs-website/copy/Home.md

 ## VALUABLE SKILLS

-Electric Design and Schematics for 480/240/120 VAC and Low-Voltage DC.
+Electrical Design and Schematics for 480/240/120 VAC and Low-Voltage DC.
 Safe electrical design that conforms with NFPA79 and NEC to ensure no fire hazards are created.

 System Integration Software - connecting multiple devices, controls, lights, computers, etc. together to work synchronously